 Colorectal cancer is the fourth most frequently diagnosed cancer and the second leading cause of cancer death in the United States.
-In 2013, an estimated 96,830 new cases of colon cancer and approximately 40,000 cases of rectal cancer will occur.
-During the same year, an estimated 50,310 people will die of colon and rectal cancer combined.
-Despite these high numbers, the incidence of colon and rectal cancers per 100,000 people decreased from 60.5 in 1976 to 46.4 in 2005.
-In fact, from 2006 to 2010, the incidence of colorectal cancer decreased at a rate of 3.3% per year in men and 3.0% in women.
-The incidence rate for colorectal cancer reported by the CDC for 2010 is 40.4 per 100,000 persons.
-In addition, mortality from colorectal cancer decreased by almost 35% from 1990 to 2007, and in 2010 was down by 46% from peak mortality rates.
-These improvements in incidence of and mortality from colorectal cancer prevention and earlier diagnosis through screening and better treatment modalities.
+In 2015, an estimated 93,090 new cases of colon cancer and approximately 39,610 cases of rectal cancer will occur.
+During the same year, an estimated 49,700 people will die of colon and rectal cancer combined.1 Despite these high numbers, the incidence of colon and rectal cancers per 100,000 people decreased from 60.5 in 1976 to 46.4 in 2005.2 In fact, the incidence of colorectal cancer decreased at a rate of 4% per year or greater between 2008 and 2011.1 The incidence rate for colorectal cancer reported by the CDC for 2011 is 40.0 per 100,000 persons.3 In addition, mortality from colorectal cancer decreased by almost 35% from 1990 to 2007,4 and in 2011 was down by 47% from peak mortality rates.1 These improvements in incidence of and mortality from colorectal cancer are thought to be a result of cancer prevention and earlier diagnosis through screening and better treatment modalities.